iyreshot/Modlist/README.md

 As of Version 0.5.0 the MCM Recorder should Auto Run on new game start with recommended settings.

-### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING (7/7 steps) ❗
+### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗

 #### *If this fails for any reason or gets stuck you can edit the .ini for MCM Recorder in MO2 and disable the auto run feature*